 What makes the difference between a generative and an ‘energy draining’ process?

-Of course, there are many causes, but the most important one is the inner attitude from which the initiative is headed.
+Of course, there are many causes, but the most important one is the inner attitude from which the initiative started.
 The inner place from which we operate is the major blind spot in leadership development.
 More and more it shows in practice that (social) intelligence and spiritual principles have less influence on the course of a process than an open attitude of the leaders and initiators of the initiative.
 (Otto Scharmer MIT)

 An open attitude contains:

 Creative leaders and initiators give their trust to the way others realize their mysterious adventure.
 They switch off their ‘Voices of Judgment and Fear’ and open up to other ideas and other ways of reasoning (open mind).
-They also empathize with the needs of those who they want to serve (open heart).
+They also empathize with the perspectives of those who they want to serve (open heart).
 They are able to generate progress out of the potential energy that is included in dualism (masculine/feminine; process/content, reactive/creative) and diversity of interests and value systems.
 They have learned that an inner attitude transcending these opposites gives new meaning to their efforts in the big picture and thus more creative power.
 They sense the “current of the river” (open will) and nurture a void for what is emerging out of this current and they boldly let go of what isn’t.
-It is in particular this attitude, driven by the will to learn from the future that inspires others to get involved and to support the goals of their initiative.
+It is in particular this attitude, driven by the will to learn from the “flow of things” that inspires others to get involved and to support the goals of their initiative.

 The reverse influence of coercive persuasion

 This flow could come to a standstill when the process gets entangled in rigid complication with the mental models of new people involved.
 The attention to openness to what is emerging from the future turns into avoiding errors from the past.
 Edgar Schein, the mentor of O. Scharmer, has done groundbreaking research to the implicit coercive persuasion behind a hierarchical attitude of leaders and initiators.
-A well-known example is the school.
+A well-known example is the school system.
 Teachers like to talk about a free learning process, but students do not have the option to change schools or teachers when the quality of the teaching is poor.
 They are required to graduate within 4 years.
 The same applies to employees who are dependent on their jobs because of their mortgage.
 There is no question of an open mind, heart and will amongst employees in a hierarchical organization.
 This is the reason why small business start-ups and innovative civilian efforts run-down in cooperation with large banks, government and internationals like Philips.

 Creativity and vitality means breaking with coercive persuasion